 Winter Fat Biking Info

-There are now over 50 miles of groomed winter bike routes and literally hundreds of miles of plowed town roads to tour.
+CAMBA grooms and maintains over 50 miles of winter bike trails in Sawyer and Bayfield Counties.
+In addition, there are literally hundreds of miles of plowed town roads to tour.

 Where to ride:

-- CAMBA Trails – all CAMBA singletrack trails and other designated routes are open to winter mountain biking except when the trails double as a snowmobile trail or groomed ski trail.
-Care should be exercised during transitional seasons when the frost is going in and coming out of the ground.
+- Care should be exercised during transitional seasons when the frost is going in and coming out of the ground.
 Trails are particularly vulnerable to rutting at these times.

 - CAMBA does not endorse riding on snowmobile trails.